RicardoAzuul/RicardoAzuul.github.io/README.md

 #### Skeleton

 Website visitors have come to expect certain layouts from websites.
-As such, I will a navigation bar to the top of every page, that will always remain visible, even when scrolling down.
+As such, I will add a navigation bar to the top of every page, that will always remain visible, even when scrolling down.
 This navigation bar contains links to all the different pages.
 On the left will be the logo, which when clicked upon will take the user back to the home page.

 The active page is indicated with a line under the navigation item.
 When hovering over navigation items, a blue line will appear under the navigation item.

 At the bottom of every page will be the same footer, with the following information: opening hours, contact details, links to the Roleplay Cafe's social media accounts (in this case links to the home pages of said social media sites) and a form to sign up for a newsletter.

 Text will also go from top to bottom, with images between pieces of text to break it up and add variation.
-Only on the menu page will the food and drinks menu appear next to each other, but only xl breakpoints and larger.
+Only on the menu page will the food and drinks menu appear next to each other, but only on the larger breakpoints.

 On smaller breakpoints the flow of text will be the same, but with less white space on left and right.
 Images, embedded Youtube videos and the embedded Google Maps map will disappear on smartphone screens, to save space.